code-shoily/elixir-diary-src/content/post/day-1.md

 end
 ```

 What were those `\\ 0` about?
-That's how Elixir shows default arguments. `height \\ 0` and `width \\ 0` meant that if any of those parameters were missing during function call, they'd be replaced with `0`s.
+That's how Elixir shows default arguments. `height \\ 0` and `width \\ 0` meant that if any of those parameters were missing during the function call, they'd be replaced with `0`s.
 I think I will typo `//` instead of `\\` a lot.

 #### Match Operator

-The `=` in Elixir is called a *match operator*.
-It doesn't seem like other `=`-s in a sense that it doesn't assign anything to a variable, it matches, and binds the right hand side expression with the left hand side ones.
+The `=` in Elixir is called the *match operator*.
+It doesn't seem like other languages' `=`-s in a sense that it doesn't assign anything to a variable, it matches, and binds the right hand side expression with the left hand side one.

 ```elixir
 x = 1 # We all know what happens here